 On-site Wet Ground Calcium Carbonate (WGCC) plant

 While the company continues to use PCC, trials were conducted for increasing the ash content in the paper.
 Towards this, a combination of GCC and PCC was tried out, to improve the surface properties of paper in an economical way.
 As the results are found encouraging the company has been using GCC, which is currently being purchased in powder form.
 Considering the huge quantity of GCC requirement the company has initiated action for establishing an on-site GCC plant, on the same lines of PCC plant.
-An agreement on BOO basis is being entered into and the plant is scheduled for commissioning by August 2013.
+An agreement on BOO basis has been entered into and the plant is scheduled for commissioning by November 2013.

 Lime Sludge & Fly Ash Management (600 tpd Cement Plant)

 The lime sludge generation from the Recovery Cycle and the Fly Ash generated from the power boilers are issues of concern in solid waste management of the mill.
 An innovative solution of combining these two wastes and converting them into high grade cement has been drawn through installation of a 600 tpd cement manufacturing plant abutting the Mill premises.
 Environmental Clearance and the Consent to Establish were received from Department of MOEF / GoTN and theTamil Nadu Pollution Control Board.
 This project is undertaken at a capital outlay of Rs.100 crore.
 The project has commenced the commercial operations from January 2013.